miki4625/pinned-scope/README.md

 # pinned-scope
 ****

-pinned-scope provides a mechanism analogue of `std::thread::scope` but for async - unfortunately, 1:1 mapping is not possible in todays rust.
+pinned-scope provides an analogue mechanism of `std::thread::scope` but for async - unfortunately, 1:1 mapping is not possible in today's Rust.
 It's fully composable on nightly and partially on stable.

 ## Caveats
 - Sharing data with other tasks is **only** available for owned data by the scope
-- Not polling to completeness started future provided by scope can result in not desired behavior.
+- Not polling to completeness started future provided by scope can result in undesired behavior.
-This could be result of using `futures::select!` macro or using `Box::pin`, polling once and then dropping pinned box.
+This could be the result of using the `futures::select!` macro or using `Box::pin`, polling once, and then dropping pinned box.
 Actual behavior:
-    - On **stable**: destructor will block parent thread (and executor itself) until all **started** child tasks are completed
+    - On **stable**: destructor will block the parent thread (and executor itself) until all **started** child tasks are completed.
-    - On **nightly** with `unstable-async-drop` feature turned on: AsyncDrop will yield `Poll::Pending` until all started children tasks are completed
+    - On **nightly** with the `unstable-async-drop` feature turned on: AsyncDrop will yield `Poll::Pending` until all started child tasks are completed.
-    - Dropping not completed future returned by the scope will not drive it to completeness, therefore no more children tasks will be spawned
+    - Dropping not completed future returned by the scope will not drive it to completeness, therefore no more child tasks will be spawned.

-It's discouraged to use this crate without `AsyncDrop`
+It's discouraged to use this crate without `AsyncDrop`.

 ## Example